 Pathological laughter is not healthy

 Involuntary Emotional Expression Disorder (IEED) is a disorder characterized by involuntary emotional displays of mood that are overly frequent and excessive.
-In the laughter world it is part of a form of pathological laughter referred to as PLC (Pathological Laughing and Crying) or Gelastic Seizure.
-People find themselves laughing uncontrollably at something that is only moderately humorous, being unable to stop themselves for several minutes or longer.
+In the laughter world it is part of a form of pathological laughter that include the Pseudobulbar affect, (aka pathological crying and laughing) and Gelastic Seizures.
+People suffering from these conditions find themselves laughing uncontrollably at something that is only moderately humorous, being unable to stop themselves for several minutes or longer.
 (It is not infrequent for people subject to this to laugh themselves into exhaustion.)

 I can only pray that the trained medical professionals who will be prescribing Neurodex will do so very wisely.